 Our testers appreciate a deep seat that lets us lean back and relax, and while the Swivel's design has this to some degree, there's room for improvement.
 The seat is slightly more narrow than some of the other chairs we tested, and the high, straight back keeps us sitting up straight.
 This isn't necessarily a negative trait, as we often grabbed this chair for our nightly piano lessons, but it wasn't as great for kicking back and reading.

-One of our favorite features of this chair was the high seat.
-At 12 inches off the ground, the Swivel sits higher off the ground than any other product we reviewed, making it much easier to get in and out of and helping to protect us from the elements.
+At 12 inches off the ground, the Swivel sits higher off the ground than nearly any other product we reviewed, making it much easier to get in and out of and helping to protect us from the elements.

-The heaviest chair in our review, the Swivel lost major points here.
+As one of the heaviest chairs in our review, the Swivel lost major points here.
 While we do think that it makes for an excellent camping chair, this is a backpacking review, after all.
 And in that sense, this chair is entirely too heavy to bring into the backcountry.
 At 45 ounces, nearly three times as heavy as the ultra lightweight Helinox Chair Zero, it would be hard to justify carrying this one too far.

 It's easy to see where the weight comes from, though.
 With an entirely additional piece, the swivel, the base is much bigger than in any of the other three tent style chairs we tested.
 We think that its weight is pretty reasonable for what you're getting, but it still pales in comparison to the other products in this review.

 We were impressed with the thick holsters on the fabric of this chair, and its sturdy legs helped give it a high durability score.